 A South Korean performer who stormed Asia's pop culture landscape with electrifying dance moves and cinematic charisma.

-Jung Ji-hoon, known universally as Rain, engineered a new template for the Asian pop idol in the 2000s.
-He emerged not just as a singer but as a total package—a fierce dancer, a compelling actor, and a shrewd producer.
-His 2004 album 'It's Raining' was a seismic event, selling over a million copies across Asia and propelling him to pan-regional fame.
-Rain then masterfully crossed into acting, starring in hit Korean dramas like 'Full House' and later making a notable, if challenging, foray into Hollywood.
-His meticulously choreographed concerts, often featuring complex water stages, set a new bar for live performance in K-pop.
-More than just a star, Rain built a business empire, founding his own entertainment company and cementing his legacy as one of Korea's first truly global entertainment figures.
+Jung Ji-hoon, performing as Rain, sold over a million copies of his 2004 album 'It's Raining' across Asia, reshaping the template for the Asian pop idol.
+He emerged as a singer, fierce dancer, compelling actor, and shrewd producer.
+Rain then crossed into acting, starring in hit Korean dramas like 'Full House' and making a notable Hollywood foray.
+His meticulously choreographed concerts, often featuring complex water stages, set a new bar for live K-pop performance.
+He built a business empire by founding his own entertainment company.
+Rain remains one of Korea's first truly global entertainment figures.

 1981–1996